Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Preliminaries

-By optimizing this objective function, the policy effectively continues learning new tasks and skills in its life span, without the need for explicit task labels, thereby facilitating robust and adaptable task-unaware continual learning.
+By optimizing this objective function, the policy effectively continues learning new knowledge and skills in its life span, without the need for task boundaries or IDs, thereby facilitating robust and adaptable task-agnostic lifelong learning.